Learn about the Herbert Writing Center’s training program

 This semester has been a journey of growth and learning.
 My belief that writing consultation is as much about empathy and understanding as it is about academic skills was re-established during this training period, and I’m excited to continue this journey, using the insights and skills I’ve gained to make a positive impact on my students’ learning experiences.

-Through months of training, I have gained a deeper understanding of the writing process.
-This newfound knowledge not only enables me to better assist students struggling with their writing but also allows me to produce work that more effectively showcases my own writing skills.
-In addition, I have gained valuable collaborative skills that build teamwork through working with peers and other writing consultants.
 This internship has helped me grow my interpersonal skills and ability to work with a diverse population, which is especially necessary since I plan to work in healthcare.
 I practice solving problems or answering questions in real time every writing consultation session which will transfer over to working with patients and healthcare administrators.
 I am overall more confident in facing new situations and collaborating with others after completing writing consultation training and the internship.

 Professional Development for Experienced Writing Consultants